ropensci-archive/roweb2/content/technotes/2018-08-08-phylotar-release.md

 ### Timings

 The time it takes for a pipeline to complete depends on the number of taxonomic groups a taxon contains and the number of sequences it represents.
-The genus Aotus has more species than the great apes but the latter will take far long because it represents highly well-sequenced species.
+Below are some examples of the time taken for various taxonomic groups.

 Taxon|N. taxa|N. sequences|Time taken (mins.)|
 |:--|--:|--:|--:|